casprwang/blog/src/pages/til/2017-07-14-use-requestanimationframe-to-raise-up-the-refresh-rate-and-lower-cpu-usage.md

 ---
-title: 'Use requestAnimationFrame to raise up the refresh rate and lower CPU usage '
+title: 'How to raise up the refresh rate and lower CPU usage '
 date: '2017-07-14T13:36:10-04:00'
 tags:
   - DOM